theAndreas/TimerTwo/README.md

 # TimerTwo
 Arduino Timer2 library.
 This is a simple adaption of the Arduino Timer1 library.
 For more information see https://playground.arduino.cc/Code/Timer1/.
+Library is using the hardware timer two (Timer/Counter2) of the Arduino Uno.

 ## Small API description

 ### General
-The most functions have parameter checks and some other checks implemented.
+The most functions have parameter checks and some other checks (e. g. state checks of the library) implemented.
 These functions have a return value of stdReturnType.
 You can check the return value (E_OK or E_NOT_OK) to find out if something went wrong.

 ### init(Microseconds, sTimerOverflowCallback)
 You must call this method first to use any of the other methods.
 You can optionally specify the timer's period here (in microseconds), by default it is set at 1 millisecond.
-Note that this breaks analogWrite() for digital pins 9 and 10 on Arduino.
+Note that this breaks analogWrite() for digital pin 3 on Arduino.
 You can specify also a callback function, which will be called at the specified interval in microseconds.

 ### start()
 Starts the timer.
 Note init() has to be called first.